When malicious inputs hijack your AI agent

 Allowlisted network destinations prevent data exfiltration.
 Even if an attacker tricks the AI into sending data, it can't reach unauthorized endpoints.

 Every action is logged with full context.
-Injection attempts are recorded and can trigger alerts for security review.
+Injection attempts are recorded and trigger security alerts for review.

 Sensitive operations require human approval.
 Injected commands that attempt dangerous actions are blocked pending review.